Understanding Linux Privilege Escalation and Defending Against It

 Don’t give away too much information.
 Especially leaking version numbers should be limited.

 Remove compilers, or restrict access to them

 Production systems should only have a compiler available when absolutely necessary.
-For most systems this is not needed.
-As attackers often need the compiler to successfully build an exploit, this will definitely improve system hardening.
+The presence of a compiler is not needed for most systems.
+As attackers often need the compiler to successfully build an exploit, removing them is definitely improving system hardening.

 Apply Linux updates and patches

 Systems often get compromised due to weaknesses in software components.
 Keeping them up-to-date is an easy way to reduce this risk.

 Know when important system files change.
 This can be achieved by file integrity monitoring software, like the popular AIDE toolkit.

 Perform system auditing

 Maybe the best thing one can do is running continuously security audits.
 For Linux systems, consider a tool like rkhunter or ClamAV to do malware scanning.
 Use Lynis for an in-depth security audit and learn what hardening steps can be taken.